chemplusx/BioMed-KAI/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- **NIPER** for providing computational infrastructure and research support
-- **Biomedical AI Research Community** for advancing agentic systems in medicine
-- **Neo4j Community** for graph database technology and knowledge representation
-- **RAG Research Community** for retrieval-augmented generation frameworks
-- **Medical Knowledge Curators** for high-quality biomedical data and validation

 ## 📞 Contact & Support